KaiyanM/KaiyanM.github.io/_posts/2023-08-15-sentence-collection.md

 Here is the place for the elegant expressions I came across through reading.

-> A **gamut** of software tools has been developed
+ A gamut of software tools has been developed

 gamut n.
 1: the whole series of recognized musical notes
-2: an entire range or series (e.g., ran the gamut from praise to contempt)
+2: an entire range or series (e.g., run the gamut from praise to contempt)